All Episodes

 Finally, he said it's a damage is the rule of law.

-It appears damage is done to the rule of Law.
+It appears damage is done to the rule of law.

 You think?

-I don't think that's quite as strong as he's getting up to the Trump level with Hillary in terms of the fear fierceness of the attack.
+I don't think that's quite as strong as he's getting up to the Trump level with Hillary in terms of the fierceness of the attack.

 Washington Post Comey's statement shows the email scandal was worse than we ever thought.

-The Washington Post.
+It's the Washington Post.

 Comey says Hillary's server could have been hacked.